 An exception to the above statement exists for companies who have raised very little capital and are not generating revenue.
 These companies do not usually have full salaries budgeted into them.
-If you join such a seed stage company, you should expect to work for less than a market rate salary until a larger round is raised.
-However, you should be compensated for this with increased equity.
+If you join a seed stage company, you should expect to work for less than a market rate salary until a larger round is raised.
+You should be compensated for this with increased equity.

-It’s also a good idea to have a discussion about what your market rate salary will be after raising a Series A. This avoids surprises later.
+When you find yourself in this position, I recommend having a discussion with your manager about what your market rate salary will be after raising a Series A. This avoids surprises later.
 Because you haven’t yet demonstrated your skills inside the company and because the funding timeline is indefinite, it’s difficult for either party to make specific promises.
 My recommendation is to have something written that states what market rate would be for you right now.
 This way, if it takes two years to raise a Series A and you’ve grown into a bigger role during that time, you aren’t boxed into a number that you arrived at two years earlier and whose value you’ve surpassed, but you do have a quantitative starting point for determining what your salary will be.

 Whatever agreement you come to, make sure you get it in writing.
 This protects both parties and ensures that everybody leaves the conversation with the same impression.
-Every lawyer I know attests that there are more fights over what was said than what was written.
+It’s easy to fight over what was said but hard to fight over what was written.

 What About Bonuses?